capnproto/capnproto/doc/encoding.md

 ## 64-bit Words

 For the purpose of Cap'n Proto, a "word" is defined as 8 bytes, or 64 bits.
-Since alignment of data is important, all objects are aligned to word boundaries, and sizes are usually expressed in terms of words.
+Since alignment of data is important, all objects (structs, lists, and blobs) are aligned to word boundaries, and sizes are usually expressed in terms of words.

 ## Messages